0xchase/HACS408E/content/schedule/week-01/lab-2/index.md

 ## Tips

-- Analyzing firmware often relies on your ability to navigate linux systems.
+- Analyzing firmware often relies on your ability to navigate Linux systems.
-  Knowing how to use essential linux commands like `find`, `file`, `dd`, `strings`, `grep`, etc. will make you a better reverse engineer!
+  Knowing how to use essential Linux commands like `find`, `file`, `dd`, `strings`, `grep`, etc. will make you a better reverse engineer!
 - Don't forget to skim
   [the `manpage`](https://man7.org/linux/man-pages/index.html) for commands you